 The bank started its activity as a banking institution in 1994, under the license granted by the National Bank of Romania to carry out banking activities.
 BT is the first banking institution in Romania to be listed on the Bucharest Stock Exchange in 1997.
-By gaining the confidence of private and institutional investors, BT's market value has grown by an average of 49% per year.
+By gaining the confidence of private and institutional investors, BT's market value has grown to RON 19.39 billion as of 31 December 2023 (+37% as compared with 31 December 2022).

 Since 2018, BT became the largest bank in Romania and Southeast Europe in terms of total assets.
-As of 31 December 2022, BT has a market share of 19.10% by total assets.
+As of 31 December 2023, BT has a market share of 20.14% by total assets, continuing to contribute to increasing financial inclusion of households and companies.